 What Is the Return on Investment When Betting on Sports?

 You hear a lot about return on investment (ROI) when talking with traders or those involved with such things as stocks or bonds.
-However, the return on investment is just as important in the gambling world.
-If you are going to be a serious player in the gambling world, hoping that your picks on games will help to supplement your income, then you need to be able to create a positive ROI.
+However, the return on investment is just as important in the world of sports betting.
+If you are going to be a serious player, hoping that your bets will help to supplement your income, then you need to be able to create a positive ROI.

 What is ROI?